mayasharma2110/Keep-Riding/README.md

 #### Collapsible Hamburger Menu

-When the hamburger menu was opened on a small screen I wanted the navigational items to have smaller text and less padding.
+When the hamburger menu was opened on a small screen, I wanted the navigational items to have smaller text and less padding.
 I also did not want the underline to be shown on the active page in this circumstance.

 From looking in chrome developer tools I noticed the change in the classes of the div element (highlighted below)